How is post-traumatic arthritis defined and what causes it?

 Fortunately, when the nonsurgical treatments are no longer effective, surgical treatment can offer lasting relief.

 Any medical or surgical treatment can have side effects or risks.
-NSAIDs can cause stomach irritation, kidney, or other liver problems.
+NSAIDs can cause stomach irritation, kidney, liver, or other problems.
 Cortisone can cause elevation of heart rate and blood sugar and should not be given too often.
 Surgical treatments have risks of infection, damage to surrounding structures, and wearing out or loosening of implants.
 Also, there is a risk of medical complications such as blood clots, heart attack, stroke, infection, and other problems.
 Fortunately, all these problems are quite infrequent.
 Most surgery is very successful in improving pain and function.

 After surgery, you can expect some discomfort.
 You may need to use a sling, crutches, a cane, or a walker temporarily.
 You can expect your pain relief and function to gradually improve over months after surgery.